 Housing starts are an economic indicator that reflect the number of residential housing projects that have been started over a specific length of time.
 These data are divided into 3 types: single-family houses, townhouses or small condos and apartment buildings with 5 or more units.

-- The standalone monthly SAAR of total housing starts for all areas in Canada in December was 248,625 units, a decrease of 5% from November.
+- The standalone monthly SAAR of total housing starts for all areas in Canada in April was 261,559 units, an increase of 22% from March.

 - Author: